 Project scale

-Project evelopers shall discuss to what extent the design changes affect the scale of the project as per Gold Standard equirements.
-If the upper threshold for the project scale, defined as per applicable or Product requirement is exceeded, related requirements are no longer applicable to the Project and project developer shall revise the project documentation accordingly.
+Project Developers shall discuss the extent to which design changes affect the project’s scale according to GS4GG requirements.
+If the upper threshold for the project’s scale, defined as per applicable Activity or Product Requirements, is exceeded, then the related requirements are no longer apply to the project.
+The project developer shall then revise the project documentation accordingly.

 Stakeholder feedback on design change

-The project developer shall discuss if there is a need to conduct a stakeholder consultation on changes that are to occur or have occurred in the Project design.

-Whenever design changes include the extension of the Project boundaries to new sites or the selection of different sites from those that had been envisioned at the time of previous Stakeholder Consultations, relevant stakeholders from these locations shall be invited for comments as per Stakeholder Consultation and Engagement requirements.
-For example, design changes in wind power projects increasing their capacities to new locations or modifying the microsite plan of wind turbines involving different locations compared to the one envisioned at the time of Design Certification may call for a physical meeting to include the feedback of stakeholders who were not included in the earlier stakeholder meetings.
+The project developer shall determine whether a stakeholder consultation is necessary for changes to the project design.
+This process involves assessing the potential impact of changes on stakeholders and determining whether their input is necessary to ensure that the project design remains aligned with their needs and expectations.
+If deemed necessary, the project developer shall conduct a stakeholder consultation on changes to occur or that have occurred in the project design.
+For example, changes to wind power projects, such as increasing capacities in new locations or modifying the microsite plan of wind turbines to different locations than those originally planned during design certification, may require a physical meeting.
+This meeting shall include feedback from stakeholders who were not included in earlier stakeholder meetings.

-The project developer can choose to invite comments electronically or through a physical meeting and shall justify the selected method.
-To the extent possible, the project developer shall conduct the complementary stakeholder consultation on design change component prior to the start of implementation of change in the project design.
+If design changes require extending to new sites or selecting different sites from those originally envisioned during stakeholder consultations, the project developer shall invite relevant stakeholders from these locations to provide input on the changes in accordance with the Stakeholder Consultation and Engagement Requirements.
+The project developer should conduct the stakeholder consultation on design changes before implementing any changes to the project design, and may choose to solicit comments electronically or through a physical meeting.

-Sustainable development criteria and safeguarding assessment
+Sustainable development and safeguarding assessment

-The project developer shall discuss any necessary revision in the SDG Impact and Safeguarding Principles assessment following the design changes.
+The project developer shall assess any necessary revisions in the SDG Impact and Safeguarding Principles assessment following the design changes, and incorporate those changes.

-Changes in the project location or the extension of the project boundaries call for a re-assessment of the SDG Impacts and Safeguarding Principles, as does a significant change of scale of the project, even if located on the same site.
-If a new Environmental Impact Assessment (EIA) is required as per the local legislation, the SDG Impact and Safeguarding Principles assessment shall take into account the new elements provided, including potential new mitigation and/or compensation measures to put in place.
+Changes in the project location or the extension of project boundaries require re-assessment of the SDG Impacts and Safeguarding Principles.
+The same applies to significant change in project scale, even if located on the same site.
+If a new Environmental Impact Assessment (EIA) is required as per the local legislation, the SDG Impact and Safeguarding Principles assessment shall consider new elements provided, including potential new mitigation and/or compensation measures to implement.

 Monitoring & reporting plan

-The project developer shall discuss whether there is a need to make any change in the monitoring plan to accommodate any changes due to local stakeholders’ feedback, applicability of methodology, SDG Impact, Safeguarding assessment and any other applicable requirements.
+The project developer shall discuss the need to make any change to design certified monitoring plan with regard to local stakeholders’ feedback, applicability of methodology, SDG Impact, safeguarding assessment and any other applicable requirements.

-The project developer shall revise the monitoring plan to include new mitigation measures as per a revised EIA or new comments by stakeholders.
+The project developer shall revise the monitoring plan to include new mitigation measures as per a revised EIA or new comments from stakeholders.

 Legislation

-The project developer shall also discuss the need for any new approvals/licenses from the environmental and/or regulatory agencies.
+The project developer shall also document any new approvals/licenses required or obtained from the environmental and/or regulatory agencies.

-Validation requirements for VVBs
+requirements for VVBs

+For VVB requirements, please refer to Validation and Verification Standard, section 8 for standalone project activity and section 15 for PoA and VPAs.